-The school has some external steps.
+The school has several sets of external steps and some areas where a notable step up is required to enter the building.
 All steps in frequent use should be painted with contrasting nosings OR have tactile paving at the top and bottom of the flight of steps.
 This will alert a sight impaired person to a change in level.

 Accompanying handrails are important for people with walking difficulties and impaired balance.
-There should be handrails either side in a contrasting colour.
-(Only if there are more than 3 risings.)
+There should be handrails either side in a contrasting colour (only if there are more than 3 risings).
 Normally people who have difficulty negotiating changes of level need the support of handrails.
 For example, someone with cerebral palsy would only have strength to one side of the body and so would require a rail to be fitted either side of the steps for ascent and descent.

-There are some ramps on the school site.
-The ramp lengths and the gradients are suitable and they are wide enough to full length of ramp slope and landings.
+There are ramps on the school site and some sloping paths.
+The ramp lengths and the gradients are suitable, and they are wide enough to full length of ramp slope and landings.
 The top and bottom landings are of adequate size.
-The surfaces are suitable and the slope surfaces are visually contrasting with the landings.
+The surfaces are suitable, and the slope surfaces are visually contrasting with the landings.
 The ramps have been built in line with guidelines in Approved Document M (ADM) of The Building Regulations 2010 and BS8300:2009+A1:2010.

 Where there are handrails or barriers at steps and ramps, the rails should be highlighted with tape or painted in a bright contrasting colour to aid visually impaired students/visitors.
 Where access is via a ramp, the start and ends of the slope need to be indicated.
 This can be done with a thick stripe of white or yellow paint across the width or a boldly painted white triangle pointing in the direction of the slope.